michel-iwaniec/bb-studio/README.md

 * The 6502 CPU may struggle to keep up with the double-clocked GBC CPU.
 If your game already tends to lag when running in monochrome DMG mode, it will probably struggle on the NES as well.
 - More optimizations are planned for the next version.

+## Running your built NES game

+Your NES game can be run on an Everdrive N8 Pro, by placing your built .nes file in a subdirectory on the sdcard along with the provided bbstudio.rbf.
+This contains an Everdrive N8 Pro implementation of the custom mapper BB Studio requires.

+For running on a PC you can instead use a customized version of the Mesen emulator [downloadable here](https://github.com/michel-iwaniec/Mesen2/releases/tag/Mesen2-with-bbstudio-mapper).

 ### Using music in your project